Fire and Life Safety Assessment

 - Protect assets, prevent reputational loss and promote transparency.

-DNV GL's Assessment Protocol:
+DNV's Assessment Protocol:

-DNV GL’s Fire and Life Safety Assessment is a risk-based protocol.
+DNV’s Fire and Life Safety Assessment is a risk-based protocol.
 After this assessment, gaps are identified to improve your existing system to a more structural approach, beyond required legal compliance.

 - Leadership and Governance